Individualize your learning experience through independent study. Create a learning experience that meets your professional needs and earn ASHA CEUs!

 Independent Study may not be used in the following situations:

 Provider-initiated activities.
 Independent Study cannot be used to offer participants ASHA CEUs for a group activity offered by an ASHA Approved CE Provider.
-If a Provider fails to file an activity within the 7-day pre-activity filing deadline, Independent Study cannot be used as a substitute to offer ASHA CEUs to participants in the activity.
+If a Provider fails to file an activity within the 15 day registration deadline, Independent Study cannot be used as a substitute to offer ASHA CEUs to participants in the activity.

 Cooperative CE offerings.
 ASHA Approved CE Providers should not offer Independent Study services for activities that should have been conducted as cooperative CE offerings or as Provider-initiated activities.
 Independent Study should not be used to offer ASHA CEUs to groups of participants in activities.
 Organizations that are not ASHA Approved CE Providers but want to offer ASHA CEUs to participants in their continuing education activities should (a) seek a Provider with whom to conduct a cooperative CE offering or (b) apply to be an ASHA Approved CE Provider.